 Despite that, on Shabbat, the focus is one of faith and hope.

 The Jewish sages state that every Shabbat constitutes a foretaste of the Messianic Era.
 And on Shabbat the Jewish people are to focus on the positive aspects of this period, noting that the constraints associated with mourning during the Three Weeks are lifted on Shabbat.

 Nevertheless, this is a mourning period, so during these 21 days rejoicing decreases, just as it would be if we were mourning a loved one.

 Observant Jews will not listen to music or hold weddings and other celebrations.
 They will also avoid activities that entertain as well as trips that would provoke joy, and they will not shave or cut their hair.

-During the first nine days of Av (August 2–10 on this year’s Gregorian calendar), observant Jews will not buy new things (which bring joy), plant flowers and trees, or make home improvements.
+During the first nine days of Av (August 2–10 on this year’s Gregorian calendar), observant Jews will not buy new things that bring joy, plant flowers and trees, or make home improvements.
 They also will avoid washing clothes or wearing freshly washed clothes, eating meat and drinking wine, and bathing for pleasure (bathing for hygiene in cool water is permitted).